cosmos/cosmos-sdk/x/bank/spec/02_keepers.md

 ## Blacklisting Addresses

-The `x/bank` module accepts a map of addresses that are considered blocklisted from directly and explicitly receiving funds through means such as `MsgSend` and `MsgMultiSend` and direct API calls like `SendCoinsFromModuleToAccount`.
+The `x/bank` module accepts a map of addresses that are considered blacklisted from directly and explicitly receiving funds through means such as `MsgSend` and `MsgMultiSend` and direct API calls like `SendCoinsFromModuleToAccount`.

 Typically, these addresses are module accounts.
-If these addresses receive funds outside of the expected rules of the state machine, invariants are likely to be broken and could result in a halted network.
+If these addresses receive funds outside the expected rules of the state machine, invariants are likely to be broken and could result in a halted network.

-By providing the `x/bank` module with a blocklisted set of addresses, an error occurs for the operation if a user or client attempts to directly or indirectly send funds to a blocklisted account, for example, by using [IBC](http://docs.cosmos.network/master/ibc/).
+By providing the `x/bank` module with a blacklisted set of addresses, an error occurs for the operation if a user or client attempts to directly or indirectly send funds to a blacklisted account, for example, by using [IBC](http://docs.cosmos.network/master/ibc/).

 ## Common Types